meyerjac/Custom-Pizza-Order/README.md

 ## Known Bugs

-_At this point, you cannon build a second pizza and make the UI look good.
+_At this point, you cannon build a second pizza and make the UI look good_

 ## Support and contact details